 Terminal value calculation is a key requirement of the Discounted Cash Flow.

 - It is very difficult to project the company’s financial statements showing how they would develop over a longer period of time.

-Following graph shows how to calculate Terminal Value
+The following graph shows how to calculate Terminal Value.

 Steps in Calculating Terminal Value

-In this section, i have briefed the overall approach to performing the Discounted Cash Flows or DCF valuation of any company.
-Especially, please note Step # 3 where we calculate Terminal Value of the Firm to find the Fair value of Share.
+In this section, I have briefed the overall approach to performing the Discounted Cash Flows or DCF valuation of any company.
+Especially, please note Step # 3, where we calculate the Terminal Value of the Firm to find the Fair value of Share.

 Step # 1: Create the Infrastructure (not discussed in this article)